ShashikarA-CSYE6225/.github/profile/README.md

-Here's a README file you can use for your project based on the content you provided:

----

 # Cloud Web Application Project Overview

 This project is a comprehensive demonstration of cloud application development and deployment, emphasizing robust security, availability, and scalability.